salimc93/exiqus-oss/README.md

 [![Python](https://img.shields.io/badge/python-3.11+-blue)]()
 [![Next.js](https://img.shields.io/badge/Next.js-15-black)]()

-**Evidence-based developer evaluation from GitHub — no scores, no ratings, no verdicts.**
+**Evidence-based developer evaluation from GitHub: no scores, no ratings, no verdicts.**

-Exiqus analyzes a developer's public GitHub work at three levels — a single repository deep-dive, their entire public portfolio, and their pull-request contributions to other projects — and produces reports built entirely from observable engineering evidence: testing practices, documentation quality, architectural patterns, commit communication, collaboration style, growth signals.
+Exiqus analyzes a developer's public GitHub work at three levels (a single repository deep-dive, their entire public portfolio, and their pull-request contributions to other projects) and produces reports built entirely from observable engineering evidence: testing practices, documentation quality, architectural patterns, commit communication, collaboration style, growth signals.
 It never reduces a person to a